 Extracting and compiling MySQL from a source distribution.
 For detailed instructions, see Section 2.8, “Installing MySQL from Source”.

 Installing with Yum using the MySQL Yum repository.
-For detailed instructions, see Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository”.
+For details, see Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository”.

 Installing using a precompiled Debian package.
-For more information, see Section 2.5.4, “Installing MySQL on Linux Using Debian Packages”.
+For more information, see Section 2.5.5, “Installing MySQL on Linux Using Debian Packages from Oracle”.

 As an alternative, you can use the package manager on your system to automatically download and install MySQL with packages from the native software repositories of your Linux distribution.
 These native packages are often several versions behind the currently available release.
 You will also normally be unable to install development milestone releases (DMRs), as these are not usually made available in the native repositories.
-For more information on using the native package installers, see Section 2.5.5, “Installing MySQL on Linux Using Native Package Managers”.
+For more information on using the native package installers, see Section 2.5.6, “Installing MySQL on Linux from the Native Software Repositories”.

 For many Linux installations, you will want to set up MySQL to be